Calculate Binomial Distribution in Excel

 The BINOM.DIST uses the following arguments:

-- Number_s (required argument) – It is the number of successes in trials.
+- Number_s (required argument) – This is the number of successes in trials.

-- Trials (required argument) – It is the number of independent trials.
+- Trials (required argument) – This is the number of independent trials.
 It must be greater than or equal to 0.

-- Probability_s (required argument) – It is the probability of success in each trial.
+- Probability_s (required argument) – This is the probability of success in each trial.

-- Cumulative (required argument) – It is a logical value that determines the form of the function.
+- Cumulative (required argument) – This is a logical value that determines the form of the function.
 It can either be:

 - TRUE – Uses the cumulative distribution function.